top of page

 How to Use a Steam Juicer: Canning Basics

 A steam juicer is a great tool for your canning kitchen.
 It is a fabulous way to reap benefits from excess fruits in your harvest without too much effort.
 A steam juicer tends to work better on softer fruits.
 If I use it for harder fruits they tend to have more pulp leftover.
-Having pulp from the fruit is not bad, especially if I am planning to use it to can another yummy treat.
+Having pulp from the fruit is not bad, especially if I am planning to use it to can another great treat.
 Think fruit butter (like apple butter), compotes, and conserves; perfect for my pantry.

 Steamer Juicer